 Incident 4: Byzantine Hades has targeted 760 companies with the alleged aim of industrial espionage.

-Incident 1: SOPA and PIPA are designed for pro-active blacklisting of domain names which are alleged to be serving copyright infringing content, thus, if domain registered by european national (with no link to US at all) can be removed from DNS registry just on the basis of one legal notice, of course, european parliament is not happy about it.
+Incident 1: SOPA and PIPA are designed for pro-active blacklisting of domain names which are alleged to be serving copyright infringing content, thus, if domain registered by european national (with no link to the US at all) can be removed from DNS registry just on the basis of one legal notice, of course, european parliament is not happy about it.
 Laws like this threatens the existence of Internet as we see it today.

-Incident 2: An english national, who is running a travel agency in Spain, had his websites taken down by his american registrar after receiving a notice from american government that his sites were helping americans evade travel restrictions to Cuba.
+Incident 2: An english national, who is running a travel agency in Spain, had his websites taken down by his american registrar after receiving a notice from the american government that his sites were helping americans evade travel restrictions to Cuba.

 Incident 3: Owner of a popular music hosting domain had his site seized for over a year (even though seizure legally are restricted to 60 days) for intellectual property infringement till US government ultimately realized that music was being released on the site by the actual copyright holders.

 Incident 5: Fearing civilan uprising and with the aim of creating a halal network, Iran is working towards creating a national network disconnected from the Internet.
-The efforts looks credible since they are working on in-house hardware (network gears) as well as software (search engine).
+The efforts look credible since they are working on in-house hardware (network gears) as well as software (search engine).